splunk/public-o11y-docs/alerts-detectors-notifications/autodetect.rst

 Navigate to AutoDetect detectors from dashboard and navigator charts
 ----------------------------------------------------------------------

 Many AutoDetect detectors are connected to a charts by default.
+To learn how to link detectors to charts see :ref:`linking-detectors`.
 To view AutoDetect detectors related to a chart, do the following:

 .. tabs::